 Associazione dei Planetari Italiani, c/o Centro Studi e Ricerche Serafino Zani, via Bosca 24, 25066 Lumezzane (Italy), fax 30/872545,

-Each year, in March, on the Sunday before or after the spring equinox, is held the "Day of Planetaria" that involves planetaria from different European countries.
+Each year, in March, on the second Sunday, is held the "Day of Planetaria" that involves planetaria from different European countries.

 The aim of this initiative is to promote the knowledge and the diffusion of planetaria.
 During this Day planetaria organise shows, lessons, projections, exhibitions and public sky viewing.
 During the Day in some planetaria the entrance is free.
 On December 1995 in Lumezzane (Brescia, Italy), at the Serafino Zani Study and Research Center, there was the meeting of the committee for the drawing contest about the logo of the annual "Day of Planetaria" composed by the astronomer Mario Cavedon, representant of the Italian Planetaria's Friends Association, by the architect/designer Liliana Bonomi, representant of the Serafino Zani Study and Research Center and by Patricia Lipovska, representant of the Observatory and Planetarium of Presov (Slovakia).